universal-packages/universal-variable-replacer/README.md

 ## Contributing

-The development of this library in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
+The development of this library happens in the open on GitHub, and we are grateful to the community for contributing bugfixes and improvements.
 Read below to learn how you can take part in improving this library.

 - [Code of Conduct](./CODE_OF_CONDUCT.md)
 - [Contributing Guide](./CONTRIBUTING.md)